-People’s rights to have meaningful connection
+People’s rights to meaningful connection with others

 Scotland’s Health and Social Care Standards set out what people should expect when using health, care or social work services.
-In 2022, two new Standards were introduced that cover the right to visit even when there is an outbreak of infectious disease.
+In 2022, two new Standards were introduced that cover the right to visit even if there is an outbreak of infectious disease.
 We have published guidance for care homes on how they must implement the two new Standards.

 We have produced a poster which informs people about their rights.